rdmpage/content-store/README.md

 ## Indexing

 Note also that the store is basically storing files "blind", there is no indexing of any associated metadata.
 I'm working towards having a very simple binary search index where file hashes are paired with other information, such as source URL, embedded metadata (e.g., PDF ID field), etc. so that we could have basic lookup by identifier.
-PDF indexing uses [mutool](https://www.mupdf.com/docs/manual-mutool-show.html).
+PDF indexing uses [mutool](https://www.mupdf.com/docs/manual-mutool-show.html) to handle PDFs.
+The reason we want the internal PDF ID is to support annotations via [hypothesis.is](https://hypothesis.is).

 ## Links